s59762/app_starter/README.md

 >
 > -- https://yardoc.org/

+### Mailcatcher

+You have to install `mailcatcher` gem in your development env first, just exec `gem install mailcatcher`.
+Than you can boot up mail service with command `mailcatcher` in terminal.

+Visit `http://localhost:1080/` you will get a web mail interface, and all emails that send from application will list in here.
+Using Mailcatcher is easy for development and debugging more than ever.

 ### EspressoMartini

 This gem is build for generate general file templates in our daily development life.